Clements-18/Flix/README.md

 <img src="YOUR_GIF_URL_HERE" width=250><br>

 ### Notes
-Describe any challenges encountered while building the app.` Paste the README template for part 2 of this assignment here at the top.
+Describe any challenges encountered while building the app. for some reason the simulation was not automatically loading when i clicked build.
+I fixed it using a stackoverlfow tutorial` Paste the README template for part 2 of this assignment here at the top.
 This will show a history of your development process, which users stories you completed and how your app looked and functioned at each step.

 ---